 If you’re going to hang your decorations, remember to make a hole in each one.
 I used the end of a drinking straw, to make mine.

-The next day, when they were totally hardened and cool, we began to paint the shapes.
-This was the fun part!
-I used a mix of emulsion, acrylic and poster paints, topped off with some glitter glaze I had left over from decorating a little girl’s bedroom.
+I use a mix of emulsion, acrylic and poster paints, topped off with some glitter glaze I had left over from decorating a little girl’s bedroom.

-We left some of the shapes in a plain colour and painted patterns on others to mix things up a little.
-Then left them alone for a couple of hours and — when the paint had totally dried — I threaded ribbon through the holes.
+I leave some of the shapes in a plain colour and paint patterns on others to mix things up a little.
+Then leave them alone for a couple of hours and — when the paint has totally dried — I thread ribbon through the holes.

-They look fab on the little wire tree.
-We bought it especially for the little Christmas decorations the boys made at nursery.
+We bought this little wire tree, especially for the Christmas decorations the boys made at the nursery.
 I thought it would be a lovely thing to bring out, year after year — and a great way to display the things that they’d made — but having another use for it is brilliant.

 Plus it makes Easter into more of an occasion.
 When the boys see the little tree — and the salt dough Easter decorations being brought out — they’ll know we’ve got four days of loveliness coming up!